antoniou79/BladeRunnerSubtitles/README.md

 A tool to gather all the speech audio filenames in an Excel file which will include a column with links to the audio file location on the PC.
 By Ctrl+MouseClick on that column's entries you should be able to listen to the corresponding wav file.
 The output excel file *out.xls* should help with the transcription of all the spoken *in-game* quotes.
 It also provides extra quote information such as the corresponding actor ID and quote ID per quote.

-Note 1: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA).
-Therefore, this tool is provided here mostly for archiving purposes.
+Note 1: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA) or were text resources (TRE) for dialogue menus, UI etc. Therefore, this tool is provided here mostly for archiving purposes.

 Note 2: Using the "-xwav" switch, this tool will export __ALL__ game's audio files (that are either speech or speech-related) in a WAV format.
 This is expected to take up quite a lot of your HDD space.